tina-friedrich/arc-user-guide/docs/source/arc_scriptbasics.rst

 This would give the output::

-    Hello world from processor arc-c302, rank 4 out of 8 processors Hello world from processor arc-c302, rank 5 out of 8 processors Hello world from processor arc-c302, rank 6 out of 8 processors Hello world from processor arc-c302, rank 7 out of 8 processors Hello world from processor arc-c302, rank 0 out of 8 processors Hello world from processor arc-c302, rank 2 out of 8 processors Hello world from processor arc-c302, rank 3 out of 8 processors Hello world from processor arc-c302, rank 1 out of 8 processors
+    Hello world from processor arc-c302, rank 0 out of 8 processors Hello world from processor arc-c302, rank 1 out of 8 processors Hello world from processor arc-c302, rank 2 out of 8 processors Hello world from processor arc-c302, rank 3 out of 8 processors Hello world from processor arc-c303, rank 4 out of 8 processors Hello world from processor arc-c303, rank 5 out of 8 processors Hello world from processor arc-c303, rank 6 out of 8 processors Hello world from processor arc-c303, rank 7 out of 8 processors

-The above being the output from running the ``mpihello`` application on the 8 CPUs that we requested.
+The above being the output from running the ``mpihello`` application on the 8 CPUs that we requested, and you can see it ran with 4 processes on ``arc-c302`` and 4 on ``arc-c303``